-Cash provided by financing activities - During the quarter 5,710,320 share purchase warrants were exercised for common shares resulting in net cash proceeds to the Company of \$707,000.
+Cash provided by financing activities - During the quarter 45,000 options were exercised for common shares resulting in net cash proceeds to the Company of \$12,000.

 Liquidity Risk

 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they are due.
 The Board of Directors reviews and approves the Company's operating and capital budgets, as well as any material transactions out of the ordinary course of business including proposals on major investments.
 The Company manages liquidity risk by maintaining adequate reserves, banking facilities and by continuously monitoring forecasts and actual cash flows and matching the maturity profiles of financial assets and liabilities.